 The District is proud of its positive educational climate and the commitment of staff, students, parents, administrators, board members and the community.
 A stable administrative team with a common long-range vision is in place.
-Sustainable reform is at the heart of that vision, which embraces the creation of partnerships with local, county and state institutions, including higher education, regional arts and cultural centers and civic organizations because they are essential to the goal of connecting students with resources not readily available within the confines of a school setting.
-New Milford schools enjoy partnerships with the Bergen Performing Arts Center, Fairleigh Dickinson University and St. Thomas Aquinas College.
+Sustainable reform is at the heart of that vision, which embraces the creation of partnerships with local, county and state institutions, including higher education, regional arts and cultural centers and civic organizations, because they are essential to the goal of connecting students with resources not readily available within the confines of a school setting.
+New Milford schools enjoy partnerships with Bergen Community College and Ramapo College.

 For the long term, the District is facing significant progressive change in the ways that schools provide relevant, innovative and challenging educational opportunities to students at all grade levels.
 Drawing upon best practice models, for example, high school has laid the foundations for the development of career-focused concentrations in areas such as STEM (science, technology, engineering, and mathematics), Global Leadership (international business & entrepreneurship, diplomacy, language, travel), Environmental Studies, Performing Arts (drama, music, dance), Digital Media, Arts & Letters (interdisciplinary studies in the humanities) and a cross-disciplinary approach to Teaching as a Profession.
 To that end, the Academies@NMHS opened in September 2011 with an inaugural class of 120 students, and has grown to a current enrollment of 80 students spanning grades 9-12.